 Before I get started on this little section, I need to insert a little disclaimer.
-IF, you feel sick, nauseous, lightheaded, or just overall ill, STOP what you are doing.
-Sit down and eat something.

-Just because people can workout fasted doesn’t mean that it’s right for everyone (I’ll touch on that in a bit.).
+Note: Just because people can workout fasted doesn’t mean that it’s right for everyone (I’ll touch on that in a bit.).

 Let’s take the marathon scenario and work with that.
 Adapting to working out in the fasted state is just about the same as adapting to anything, right?